 With the pull back to music forever gnawing, I packed in design, moved to the hills, and crowdfunded the means to record and release my 7th album 'Wolf Counsel'(2015).
-While immensely proud of that body of work, the fact remained, my own music had reached comedic levels of financial return.
+While immensely proud of that body of work, my music had reached comedic levels of financial return.

 "Though he went on to simultaneously..."

-APOLOGIES!!!
-I momentarily slipped into a past life of third-person chest beating in an attempt to get that festival, radio slot etc. across the line...YAWN...Shudder me timbers!.
+APOLOGIES....
+I momentarily slipped into a past life of third-person chest beating in an attempt to get that festival, radio slot etc. across the line...YAWN!

-Fast forward too many 'Khe Sanh' requests to mention, I quit the pub-gigs, worked behind the bar, studied to be a disabilty worker and drove Uber.
+Fast forward too many 'Khe Sanh' requests to mention, I quit the pub-gigs, worked behind the bar, studied to be a disability worker and drove Uber.

-As a farewell to that chapter in life, I recorded a bunch of Irish ballads which I'd made my own and released 'The Day Before The Fair' (2018), recorded in both Australia and Ireland.
+As a closure to that period of life, I recorded a collection of Irish ballads that I'd made my own over those preceding years and released 'The Day Before The Fair' (2018), recorded both in Australia and Ireland.

-The album features some of my favorite musicians from back home including, Donogh Hennessy who produced the album into one of my favorites to date.
-When the alienation of homesickness hits like a tonne of bricks, these songs from my youth take me home and singing them makes geography irrelevant.
+The album features some of my favorite musicians from back home like Donogh Hennessy who produced the album into one of my favorites to date.
+When the alienation of homesickness would kick in, these songs from my youth took me home and singing them made geography irrelevant.

-Living in Melbourne back then was at the back of a movie prosthetics studio in a caravan, which became a piece of art in itself.
-I had a studio space separate which I spent most of my time in between Uber alerts.
+Living in Melbourne back then was in a caravan behind a movie prosthetics studio, which became a piece of art in itself.
+I had a studio space separate where I spent most of my time between Uber alerts.
 A fare could take me out locally for a short run or all over the city and surrounds.
 In a lottery of location and time I'd often merge into the 5am airport run, sleep it off, wash, rinse, and repeat.
-Some of those 1000+ trips are like short movies in my head, vast ranging the gammit of human being and beast.
+Some of those 1000+ trips are like short movies in my head, vast ranging the gammut of human being and beast.

 "When you ain't got nothing, you got nothing to lose" whispered Bob and I asked if they needed a barman.
 "Tell me how does it feeeeeeeel"